2017 Tax Brackets – How To Figure Out Your Tax Rate and Bracket This Year

 Most individuals can use this simple method to determine their marginal rate.
 First, make sure you know what your filing status is, as shown next to lines 1-5 on Forms 1040 or 1040A.
 If you file Form 1040EZ, your filing status is either “Married Filing Jointly” or “Single.”
 Then, find your taxable income on your tax return (Form 1040 line 43, Form 1040A line 27, or Form 1040EZ line 6).
 Visit the IRS website and look for the Tax Rate Schedules in the Tax Guide Pub.
 17 or Form 1040 instructions.
 For example, if you are married and file a joint return and your taxable income was $100,000 in 2016, your marginal rate is 25%.

-You can use this process as well to determine your 2017 tax bracket in 2018 as well.
+You can use this process as well to determine upcoming tax brackets as well.

 Does this post leave you confused still?
 You are not at this alone.
 Get matched with a tax preparer at Block Advisors now.